MicrosoftDocs/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 $LANG_FONT_CAPABILITY = "jpan"

 # Declare media for FOD and LPs
-# Note: Starting with Windows 11, version 21H2, the language pack (LANGPACK) ISO has been superceded by the FOD ISO.
+# Note: Starting with Windows 11, version 21H2, the language pack (LANGPACK) ISO has been superseded by the FOD ISO.
 # Language packs and the \Windows Preinstallation Environment packages are par of the LOF ISO.
 # If you are using this script for Windows 10, modify to mount and use the LANGPACK ISO.
 $FOD_ISO_PATH    = "C:\mediaRefresh\packages\FOD-PACKAGES_OEM_PT1_amd64fre_MULTI.iso"